aldowinnerdy/GettingAndCleaningData/README.md

 5. y_test        : Activity code number (30% of total)
 6. X_test        : Experimental observations (30% of total)

-# Merging the data
+## Merging the data
-Using the first block of the code, the 6 data tables were merged into one big table code used: cbind and rbind
+Using the first block of the code, the 6 data tables were merged into one big table <br/>
+code used: cbind and rbind

-# Selecting the required data
+## Selecting the required data
-Using 'features.txt', only variables with mean() and std() were selected code used: grep and select(dplyr)
+Using 'features.txt', only variables with mean() and std() were selected<br/>
+code used: grep and select(dplyr)

-# Naming the activity
+## Naming the activity
-Using 'activity_labels.txt', we translate the code numbers to the readable activity names code used: for loop and if clause
+Using 'activity_labels.txt', we translate the code numbers to the readable activity names<br/> code used: for loop and if clause

-# Naming the variables
+## Naming the variables
-Using 'features.txt', the column names of the data set were renamed, without the special characters code used: sub, gsub, and names
+Using 'features.txt', the column names of the data set were renamed, without the special characters<br/>
+code used: sub, gsub, and names

-# Creating tidy data set
+## Creating tidy data set
 Since we have multiple observations for the same subject and activity, the average of those observations is taken.
-The result is a tidy data set where 1 row represents the experimental results of 1 subject in 1 activity. code used: group_by(dplyr) and summarize_at (dplyr)
+The result is a tidy data set where 1 row represents the experimental results of 1 subject in 1 activity.<br/>
+code used: group_by(dplyr) and summarize_at (dplyr)